Back to Blog

 How are mental disorders diagnosed in young children?

 A mental health provider will make the diagnosis.
-This includes taking a detailed family history, writing down your child's developmental history, and watching current symptoms.
+This includes taking a detailed family history, writing down your child's developmental history, and monitoring current symptoms.
 Standardized assessments, such as questionnaires or observations, may also be done.

 How are children with mental health problems treated?